Justice Breyer’s Nuanced Voice for the Environment

 Not much for rhetoric, but a reliable vote for environmental protection.

+Given Justice Breyer’s announced retirement, it seems like a good time to assess his contribution to environmental law.
 When Bill Clinton nominated him for the Supreme Court, there was a great deal of uneasiness among environmentalists about Justice Breyer.
 As an academic, he had sounded a cautious note about government regulation, calling for more deliberation and greater consideration of costs.
 On the Supreme Court, however, he’s been a bit of a puzzle.
 He has generally voted on the environmental side.
 He also wrote a notable recent majority opinion, but otherwise his contribution has taken the form of low-key concurrences and dissents.
 On a rhetorical stridency scale, Justice Scalia would be on one end and Justice Breyer on the other.

 The recent majority opinion was County of Maui v.
 Hawaii Wildlife Fund.
 The Maui case involved the scope of federal authority over water pollution.
 The county pumped about four million gallons a day of partly treated sewage into wells, from which the sewage traveled about four miles through groundwater into the Pacific.
 Most observers expected the Court to rule for the county.
 The Clean Water Act only requires a permit for discharging pollution into waterbodies, and the Trump EPA argued that discharges into groundwater are never covered by this requirement.
 The Court said that it “could not see how Congress could have intended to create such a large and obvious loophole in one of the key regulatory innovations of the Clean Water Act,” that is, the permit requirement.